yixuy/1724Project/README.md

 ### Build up server and chat functionality
 <!-- (#Chat-room) -->
 The first phase of the project focuses on building the server.
 We will use the command line interface to display and test the server’s functionality, as well as the basic chat features.
 During the development of our chat application using Actix-Web, Sheila will utilize the Actix-Web WebSocket Actor to effectively manage WebSocket connections.
 This will enable real-time communication by broadcasting messages between clients, ensuring smooth interactions within chatrooms.
 The integration of Actix-Web for WebSocket management will enhance the overall efficiency of message handling and communication within the system.
 Additionally, WebSocket communication will be integrated with the backend to ensure real-time messaging and synchronization across all connected clients.
 At the same time, Sheila will design and implement message broadcasting between chat rooms, as well as create a robust Chatroom Actor responsible for managing chatroom dynamics.
 This includes tasks such as creating new rooms and disseminating messages to all participants within each chatroom.
 Initially, we will focus on establishing a functional one-on-one chat within a designated chatroom to validate our implementation.
 Upon successful completion of this feature, we will extend the system to support multiple users interacting concurrently in the same chatroom, expanding the application’s capabilities to facilitate group discussions and seamless multi-user interactions.

 ### User Sign-up and user authentication with Database
 <!-- (#user-sign-up-log-in)  -->
 After successfully implementing the chat functionality, our next objective is to develop and integrate user registration and authentication.
 We will use SurrealDB to store essential user information, including usernames, hashed passwords, and online/offline statuses.
-Henry will be responsible for defining the data structure within SurrealDB, while Selena will configure the server using Actix-Web to manage user sign-up and login processes.
+Henry will be responsible for defining the create, delete, and update operations within the user model, optimizing the management and security of user information.
+Meanwhile, Selena will design the user model for the database and configure the server using Actix-Web to manage user sign-up and login processes.
 When a user attempts to log in, the server will query the database to securely retrieve and verify their credentials, ensuring authenticated access to the chatroom.
 Selena will also implement robust authentication mechanisms, such as JWT (JSON Web Tokens) or cookie-based authentication, to maintain user sessions and enhance security.
-Additionally, she will integrate functionality to display users' online/offline statuses, further enriching the user experience and interaction within the application.
+Additionally, Selena will integrate functionality to display users' online/offline statuses, further enriching the user experience and interaction within the application.

 ### Chat Message with Database
 <!-- (#Message-History) -->
 To ensure the preservation of chat messages after each session, integrating a database is crucial.
 The reason why we work on message history retrieval is mainly because users can see past messages when joining a chat room.
-Henry will set up SurrealDB to store user credentials, chat room metadata, and message history, while Sheila will develop APIs for saving and retrieving chat messages, ensuring persistent storage.
+Henry will set up SurrealDB to store user credentials, chat room metadata, and message history, while Sheila will design the message and chat room data model for saving and retrieving chat messages, ensuring persistent storage.
 SurrealDB will act as the central repository for all messages, cataloging them with relevant metadata such as timestamps, sender IDs, and recipient IDs or room IDs.
 This integration not only secures data but also allows users to retrieve their chat histories.
 Such functionality is indispensable for providing a continuous and engaging user experience.
 Upon accessing a chat, users will initially see the most recent messages; as they navigate backward, older messages will be dynamically fetched from the database in an incremental manner.

 ### Display with Frontend
 <!-- (#Frontend) -->